This application is a lightweight GUI front-end for the x264 H.264/AVC as well as the x265 H.265/HEVC encoder, based on the Qt toolkit.

 Simple x264 Launcher is 100% standalone, i.e. it does not require Mircrosoft.NET, Java Runtime Environment or other "external" dependencies.

 The required Qt DLLs as well as the encoder binaries are included with the application.
 Frameservers, like Avisynth or VapourSynth, may need to be installed separately though.

 The minimum system requirements to run Simple x264/x265 Launcher are as follows:

-- Windows XP with Service Pack 2 or any later Windows system – note that Windows XP is not recommended!
+- Windows Vista with Service Pack 2 or any later Windows system – note that Windows XP is not supported anymore!